cadriansalazarg/Final_Version_Demo_OpenHW_2017_Xilinx/Vivado_ZedBoard/arm_sw/README.md

 sw_ethernet/ ------------ This folder contains all the files used for the final version of the demo

-sw_test/  -----------  This folder contains all the files to test the application using a ZedBoard.
+sw_test/  -----------  This folder contains all the files needed to test the application using a ZedBoard.

 ## Collaborators